micyongda/data-engineering-study-guide/python-questions.md

 2. What are the key features of Python?

 3. What type of language is python?
+Programming or Scripting?

 4. How is Python an interpreted language?